 Achieving extraordinary business transformation through the implementation of an ERP solution isn’t a matter of luck.
 It requires careful planning and a commitment to the best practices of quality.
-To establish predictability and transparency in your project, whether you are intending to implement on-premise or cloud solutions, you need an insight about the ERP implementation cost.
+To establish predictability and transparency in your project, whether you are intending to implement an on-premise or a cloud solution, you need insight into the ERP implementation cost.

-If you are a manufacturer or a CXO of a manufacturing industry, Enterprise Resource Planning software solution is one of the key elements that has your back.
-This simply means ERP supports you in every aspect.
-ERP takes away the hassles and ensures that every departmental data is centralized at one place so that concerned employees can co-author it and access it on the fly.
+If you are a manufacturer or a CXO of a manufacturing business, an enterprise resource planning software solution will support you in every operational aspect.
+ERP ensures that every departments’ data is centralized in one place so that employees can easily access it.

 But, before giving a thought about selecting a suitable ERP software, every business owner ponders upon the actual cost of the ERP implementation process.
 It is a subjective matter and depends on the comprehensive requirements and different variables of your business.

-When implementing ERP solutions to drive business transformation, an organization must understand what it takes to complete the project successfully, whether the project is large or small, whether implemented on premise or in the cloud.
-The steering committees, project team members, and stakeholders should be aware about the critical elements affecting an ERP implementation cost.
+When implementing ERP solutions to drive business transformation, an organization must understand what it takes to complete the project successfully, whether the project is large or small, whether implemented on-premise or in the cloud.
+The steering committees, project team members, and stakeholders should be aware of the critical elements ERP implementation cost breakdown.

 1. ERP licensing

-Depends on what you choose!
+Licensing costs depend on what you choose.
 Do you want to buy a software license outright or is it okay to pay the monthly subscription for the ERP license?

-ERP system is licensed for using.
+An ERP system is licensed for use.
 You don’t own it, you get it licensed.
 It may be for either the entire organization or a unit or number of people using it.
 Depending on the budget and requirements, the ERP license may be temporary or perpetual.
-Moreover, the maintenance agreement of the system is priced as a percentage out of the license.
+And, the maintenance agreement of the system is priced as a percentage of the license.

 2. Number of users and the size of the company

-The cost of implementing an Enterprise Resource Planning software system greatly depends on the number of people who will be using it in the company.
-Less number of users means less licensing cost and vice versa.
-It also affects the training sessions to be given to the users and complexity of the business processes.
-In most of the cases, a minimum number of ERP users is five.
+The cost of implementing an Enterprise Resource Planning software system greatly depends on the number of people who will be using it.
+A smaller amount of users means less licensing cost.
+The amount of training needed and the complexity of business processes also affects the license cost.
+In most cases, the minimum number of ERP users is five.